 With a rush of adrenaline from the crux we quickly made the summit and by 14:30 we were enjoying some of the best views of the trip.
-In an extra (positive) twist we opened the summit register to realize we were the first party to sign in the 25 years since Rick built the cairn and placed the register.
+In an extra (positive) twist we opened the summit register to realize we were the first party to sign in the 25 years since Rick rebuilt the cairn and placed the register and quite probably the 3rd ascent party since 1918 to summit this obscure peak.
 We also started to realize we’d come up a different route than him but decided not to dwell on this fact until later.
 Once again Phil and I named peaks Jo had never heard of.
 Once again, familiar peaks such as Willingdon, McConnell, Recondite and others looked much different from the east than the usual sightlines from the west.
 We signed the register and started thinking about our return route.

 Initially I was pushing for a descent down a huge scree / snow bowl directly under the summit to the west.
 When Phil pointed out the choked, slabby terrain further down I backed off the idea and agreed that it was likely best to simply climb the crux and get it done and over with.
 I wasn’t scared (despite being called so by Jo! ;)) but I was concerned about spending more time on that terrain than absolutely necessary.
 I think my concern eventually got to the others but we were running out of time now and getting cold in the brisk summit breeze.
 We made a decision to ascend the crux and went for it.
 As usual, climbing up the tricky terrain was much easier than descending it blind, but it was deceptively loose and exposed nonetheless.
 I was happy to be done with it – put it this way.